apache/doris-website/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/EXPORT.md

   - `with_bom`: The default is false.
 If it is set to true, the exported file is encoded in UTF8 with BOM (valid only for CSV-related file format).

-  - `data_consisteency`: can be set to` none` / ` partition`, default value is `none`.
+  - `data_consisteency`: can be set to` none`, default value is `partition`.
 This parameter indicates the granularity at which the export table is shred, `none` represents tablets level, and` partition` represents partition level.

   - `timeout`: This is the timeout parameter of the export job, the default timeout is 2 hours, and the unit is seconds.